 The call for applications to fill vacancies on the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) and the CAA Nominating Committee is now open.
 These volunteer positions have terms that begin January 1, 2024.

-The Nominating Committee for the CAA is soliciting applications to fill anticipated vacancies on the CAA for 4 positions beginning January 1, 2018, for 4-year terms.
-The CAA accredits master’s degree programs in speech-language pathology and clinical doctoral degree programs in audiology, and is composed of 18 individuals (academics and practitioners from both professions and 1 public member).
-The full description of the CAA’s composition and roles and responsibilities can be found in Chapter V, Operation of the Council on Academic Accreditation, in the Accreditation Handbook.
+The CAA Nominating Committee is soliciting applications to fill six (6) anticipated vacancies on the CAA.
+These positions have terms beginning January 1, 2024.
+The term lengths are noted below.
+The CAA accredits clinical doctoral degree programs in audiology and master’s degree programs in speech-language pathology.
+It is composed of 18 individuals who are academics and practitioners from both professions as well as one public member.
+The full description of the CAA’s composition and roles and responsibilities can be found in Chapter V, Operation of the Council on Academic Accreditation, in the Accreditation Handbook [PDF].

 Applicants for academic positions must:

 In addition, the nominating committee encourages individuals who have one or more of the following characteristics to apply for an academic position:

 Because no more than one individual from a specific educational institution may serve on the CAA at any time, individuals from the following institutions will not be eligible to serve in 2024: California State University San Marcos, Nova Southeastern University, Rockhurst University, Samford University, University of Alabama, University of Iowa, University of Louisville, University of Michigan, and University of South Alabama.

 Applicants for practitioner positions must: